Goods and Services sold outside the scope of VAT

 Service place of supply - Place of belonging

-- If the place of supply of your service is not in the EU, then your supply of services sale is outside the scope of VAT.
+- If the place of supply of your service is not in the UK, then your supply of services sale is outside the scope of VAT.

 - Place of supply depends on place of belonging.